-- While both culture (religion, attitudes, values) and geography (climate, topography, disease environments etc.) are important for the ability of humans to form well functioning societies, they are not the "main" source of this divergence. - Much of Latin America likely richer than North America as late as mid-18th century. - Divergence due to the ability of the United States, just like Britain, to take advantage of new economic opportunities. - The "ignorance hypothesis" also unable to explain the logic of social arrangements leading to relative poverty-Cortes, Pizarro and Ayolas did not set up forced labor and repressive regimes because they were "ignorant" about their implications. - Instead, central role of "institutions" broadly defined. - Key questions: historical roots of institutional differences and the logic of institutions that do not unleash growth.
+- While both culture (religion, attitudes, values) and geography (climate, topography, disease environments etc.) are important for the ability of humans to form well functioning societies, they are not the "main" source of this divergence. - Much of Latin America likely richer than North America as late as mid-18th century. - Divergence due to the ability of the United States, just like Britain, to take advantage of new economic opportunities. - The "ignorance hypothesis" -or enlightened leadership- also unable to explain the logic of social arrangements leading to relative poverty-Cortes, Pizarro and Ayolas did not set up forced labor and repressive regimes because they were "ignorant" about their implications. - Instead, central role of "institutions" broadly defined. - Also, synergies between economic and political institutions clear from these examples.